 Firefox has been here longer than Google Chrome has, it’s been decades since when Mozilla Firefox was launched.

-It has a fairly large development community backing it and the browser has proven to be really stable in performance.
-Like Chrome, it also features fairly large extensions and add-on library.
+Pros: It has a fairly large development community backing it and the browser has proven to be really stable in performance.
+Like Chrome, it also features fairly large extensions, add-on library, and private browsing.

 Mozilla Firefox ranks very high on personalization as well and offers a lot of flexibility in terms of privacy settings.
 Users who are wary of Google’s intense and deep reach into their data may choose Mozilla Firefox since it barely tracks user data without your knowledge.